Skip to Content

 • Total Feeding Costs: $130 – $250/month or $1,500 – $3,000/year.

 For reliable feeding recommendations, refer to Rutgers Equine Science Center, which provides insights on balancing hay and grain for optimal health.
-Fun Fact: An average-sized horse can easily consume 15 to 25 lb. of hay per day or nearly 15-30 bales of hay per month.
+Fun Fact: An average-sized horse can easily consume 15 to 25 lb. of hay per day or nearly 15-30 bales per month.
+Learn more about hay types and what horses eat in our hay feeding guide.

 Horses in a barn, with hay nets hanging outside their stalls.